 - Tell me about a time you struggled to deliver a program

 Most candidates fail to do this.
-But before investing tens of hours preparing for an interview at Facebook, you should take some time to make sure it's actually the right company for you.
+But before investing tens of hours preparing for an interview at Meta, you should take some time to make sure it's actually the right company for you.

 3.2 Practice by yourself

-As mentioned above, you'll have five types of interviews at Facebook: technical project retrospective, system design, program sense, partnership and leadership.
+As mentioned above, you'll have five types of interviews at Meta: technical project retrospective, system design, program sense, partnership and leadership.

 For the technical project retrospective, we recommend selecting one or two projects and writing answers for the different questions we have listed in the previous section.
 Remember that the main purpose of the interview is to test your technical depth.
 So, make sure you are comfortable with all the technical details regarding the programs you decide to talk about.

-For program sense interviews, we recommend diving into how Facebook does program management.
-A good starting point is the following two blog posts by Nick Corral and Anand Parikh who are both senior TPMs at Facebook.
-You might also find the following Facebook TPM video helpful.
+For program sense interviews, we recommend diving into our program management primer, as well as how Meta does program management.
+A good starting point is the following two blog posts by Nick Corral and Anand Parikh who are both senior TPMs at Meta.
+You might also find the following Meta TPM video helpful.
 In addition, you'll want to write down answers for the program sense questions we've listed in the previous section.

-For partnership and leadership interviews, we recommend learning our step-by-step method to answer behavioral questions.
+For partnership and leadership interviews, we recommend reading our leadership and people management primers, as well as learning our step-by-step method to answer behavioral questions.
 You can then use that method to craft answers for the main questions we have listed above.

 Finally, a great way to practice all these different types of questions, is to interview yourself out loud.
 This may sound strange, but it will significantly improve the way you communicate your answers during an interview and really makes a difference in our experience.
 Play the role of both the candidate and the interviewer, asking questions and answering them, just like two people would in an interview.
 Trust us, it works.

 Practicing by yourself will only take you so far.
 One of the main challenges of TPM interviews is to communicate your different stories in a way that's easy to understand.